Possible side effects of not drinking enough water

 Insufficient water in the body can cause side effects as about 60% of the human body is water.
 The body needs to maintain hydration levels to fuel cells and keep it functioning.

 Water is super important for good health.
 It helps with everything going on in the body.
-While water can be obtained from foods (especially those with high water content, such as cucumbers, watermelon, bell peppers, and tomatoes), water from food is still not sufficient to hydrate the body.
+Water can be obtained from foods (especially those with high water content, such as cucumbers, watermelon, and tomatoes), but that is still not sufficient to hydrate the body.

 Many people don't know there are some dangerous side effects of not drinking enough water.
-Some people also make the mistake of taking too much of drinks like alcohol which can cause dehydration.
+Some also make the mistake of drinking too much alcohol, which can cause dehydration.
 If you take a glass of beer, it is advisable to pair it with a glass of water.

-So, what happens if you don't drink enough?
-Here are some potential side effects of not drinking enough water.
+Here are some potential side effects of not drinking enough water:

 One of the side effects of not drinking enough water is reduced energy.
-When dehydrated, you might notice your energy levels plummet, as water helps keep your mind alert and the body balanced.
+When dehydrated, you might notice your energy levels plummet, as water helps keep your mind alert and your body balanced.

-If you're not drinking plenty of water during the day, that afternoon slump will hit even harder, and you might feel too tired to continue with work or make it to your evening workout.
+If you're not drinking plenty of water during the day, that afternoon slump will hit even harder, and you might feel too tired to continue with work or make it to your workout sessions.

 Keep a water bottle on hand to remind you to drink throughout the day consistently.

 Stroke is another side effect of not drinking enough water.
-According to a study in BMC Cardiovascular Disorders, not drinking enough water and being dehydrated can raise the risk of strokes and prolong recovery time, if you've had one.
+Not drinking enough water and being dehydrated can raise the risk of strokes and prolong recovery time, for people who have already developed stroke.

 So, to keep your heart in tip-top shape, pay attention to how much you're drinking.
 If your pee is yellow or you feel faint, drink some water pronto.